-Virtualization, sandbox, and related discovery techniques will likely occur in the first steps of an operation but may also occur throughout as an adversary learns the environment.
+Virtualization, sandbox, user activity, and related discovery techniques will likely occur in the first steps of an operation but may also occur throughout as an adversary learns the environment.
 Data and events should not be viewed in isolation, but as part of a chain of behavior that could lead to other activities, such as lateral movement, based on the information obtained.
 Detecting actions related to virtualization and sandbox identification may be difficult depending on the adversary's implementation and monitoring required.
 Monitoring for suspicious processes being spawned that gather a variety of system information or perform other forms of Discovery, especially in a short period of time, may aid in detection.

 - Falcone, R., Wartell, R..
 (2015, July 27).
 UPS: Observations on CVE-2015-3113, Prior Zero-Days and the Pirpi Payload.
 Retrieved April 23, 2019.

 - Jazi, H. (2020, April 16).
 New AgentTesla variant steals WiFi credentials.
 Retrieved May 19, 2020.

 - Cybereason Nocturnus.
 (2020, July 16).
 A BAZAR OF TRICKS: FOLLOWING TEAM9’S DEVELOPMENT CYCLES.
 Retrieved November 18, 2020.